robfatland/costnotify/zombie/README.md

-> Yes these snapshots are the "guts" of an AMI.
+Rob thinks: Yes these snapshots are the "guts" of an AMI.
 Their actual size and therefore actual billing cost is not available through the console but I might be able to find it listed in CloudCheckr billing records.
 Similarly I have no way of knowing when this snapshot was last updated.
 Hence: The only way I can determine if these snapshots are "worth keeping around" is to check the tags on the AMI and see if that leads me to a person; and then check with them.